 And I was certainly aware of Maple Story before it was officially released here.
 And of course I mentioned WoW as the launch of the GaaS movement, but that’s not strictly accurate, I personally know people who lost a fortune to their extremely expensive Ultima Online addiction in 1997/98.

 People are nostalgic of the nostalgia times, reasonable or not, and time has a way of filtering out the nastiness, especially if you were too young to notice it.
-I was wired enough to hear the lamentations of the European industry being washed away by Nintendo and Sega’s hostile takeover of the industry and their aggressive impossition of unaffordable licensing fees.
+I was wired enough to hear the lamentations of the European game development community being washed away by Nintendo and Sega’s hostile takeover of the industry and their aggressive imposition of unaffordable licensing fees.
 I was aware of the bullshit design principles being deployed to milk kids of their money in arcades.
 I had strong opinions about expansion packs and cartridge prices.
 It’s always been a business, it’s always been run by businessmen.

 Best you can do is play the stuff that’s good and ignore the rest.